patrickfav/uber-adb-tools/README.md

 * Installing/Uninstalling on all connected devices
 * Creating a bug report in zip format including screenshot and logcats
 * Starting custom activities to log additional information with bug report
-* force process and clear data of given (multiple) packages on all devices
+* Force stop process, show app info and clear data of given (multiple) packages on all devices

 Basic usage:

     java -jar uber-adb-tools.jar --install /folder/apks/
     java -jar uber-adb-tools.jar --uninstall com.your.packa*
     java -jar uber-adb-tools.jar --bugreport ~/adb-logs/

+More:

     java -jar uber-adb-tools.jar --force-stop com.your.packa*
     java -jar uber-adb-tools.jar --clear com.your.packa*
+    java -jar uber-adb-tools.jar --appinfo com.your.packa*

 This should run on any Windows, Mac or Linux machine where Java7+ is installed.
 Adb must be installed (comes with [Android SDK](https://developer.android.com/studio/index.html)) and should be either set in `PATH` or `ANDROID_HOME` should be set.